 Helping Clients Realize the Potential of Brownfields Opportunities

 State and federal governments are actively encouraging the cleanup and re-use of environmentally impaired sites, known as "brownfields."
-The attorneys in Saul Ewing Arnstein & Lehr's Brownfields Practice Group help owners and prospective owners realize the potential of these abandoned or underutilized sites with interdisciplinary legal services to facilitate brownfields redevelopment projects for clients in both the private and public sectors.
+Saul Ewing Arnstein & Lehr attorneys help owners and prospective owners realize the potential of these abandoned or underutilized sites with interdisciplinary legal services to facilitate brownfields redevelopment projects for clients in both the private and public sectors.

 Current Trends Intersect to Form the Perfect Brownfields Marketplace